 A clay mask instead can help draw out excess oil and refine the appearance of enlarged pores due to blackheads.
 Just make sure to moisturize after so the skin doesn’t end up too dry!

 And, of course, when really necessary, I encourage people to go see an esthetician for professional extractions to really help provide a deep clean.
-Sometimes the skin just needs a reset and in the hands in a professional, people can make sure the blackheads are extracted carefully and safely.
+Sometimes the skin just needs a reset and in the hands of a professional, people can make sure the blackheads are extracted carefully and safely.